duckback00/dxapikit/README.md

 ## What is it?

 DxAPIkit is a set of scripts, which are provided by Delphix personnel.
 DxAPIkit scripts constist of Mac/Unix/Linux shell scripts and Windows PowerShell scripts.
+Also included, are Masking Scripts for both platforms as well.

 - API
 - API_Powershell
+- Masking

 The Windows PowerShell scripts utilize the provided JSON parser functions (or native JSON parser module after PowerShell version 3) while the Mac/Unix/Linux shell scripts require the jq command line JSON parser.